-Get the UK's only 100% accurate aurora alert app that has been designed by an aurora-hunter for aurora-hunters.
+Get the world's most accurate aurora alert app that has been designed by an aurora-hunter for aurora-hunters.

 You won't find the unreliable Kp or ovation model data anywhere on this app.
-It is powered entirely by the most accurate data feeds that are used by expert aurora-hunters in the UK.
+It is powered entirely by the most accurate data feeds that are used by expert aurora-hunters around the world.

 Tell people what's occurring where you are in a single click.
 See who's shouted out tonight and how far south the aurora is being photographed.

-Push notifications of alerts from my Glendale Skye Auroras Facebook Page on any device using the Google Chrome or Firefox browsers (not iOS).
-Tells you how high the aurora will appear at your location.
-Status reports through the evening detailing what is occurring in the night sky and what your chances are.
+Push notifications of alerts on any device using the Google Chrome, Firefox (not iOS) or Edge browsers.
+Forecasts and status reports throughout the evening detailing what is occurring in the night sky and what your chances are.